 Do I have to register?

 Yes.
-You must register with IFC prior to the end of the recruitment period and complete all required steps in order to receive a bid.
-Access the Recruitment & Intake Gateway for registration details
+You must register with IFC and complete all required steps in order to receive a bid.

-Registration for winter formal recruitment will open in October
+Registration for winter formal recruitment will open January 11, 2021

 If I participate in recruitment, do I have to join?

 No. There is nothing to lose by participating in recruitment and there is no obligation to join.
 If you are offered a bid you may decide to accept, decline, or defer to another time (depending on chapter policies).